python/pyperformance/README.rst

     - call_method - positional arguments-only method calls.
     - call_method_slots - method calls on classes that use __slots__.
     - call_method_unknown - method calls where the receiver cannot be predicted.
-- django - use the Django template system to build a 150x150-cell HTML table.
+- django_template - use the Django template system to build a 150x150-cell HTML table.
 - fastpickle - use the cPickle module to pickle a variety of datasets.
 - fastunnpickle - use the cPickle module to unnpickle a variety of datasets.
 - float - artificial, floating point-heavy benchmark originally used by Factor.